 The Company and domestic subsidiaries adopt a defined benefit plan in accordance with the Labor Standards Act of the R.O.C.
 The pension benefits are disbursed based on the units of service years and the average salaries in the last month of the service year.
 Two units per year are awarded for the first 15 years of services while one unit per year is awarded after the completion of the 15th year.
 The total units shall not exceed 45 units.
-Under the Labor Standards Act, the Company and domestic subsidiaries contribute an amount equivalent to 2% of the employees' total salaries and wages on a monthly basis to the pension fund deposited at the Bank of Taiwan in the name of the administered pension fund at the end of the year; if the balance is not enough to pay the pension in the following year, the difference will be contributed before March in the next year.
+Under the Labor Standards Act, the Company and domestic subsidiaries contribute an amount equivalent to 2% of the employees' total salaries and wages on a monthly basis to the pension fund deposited at the Bank of Taiwan in the name of the administered pension fund committee.
+In addition, the Company and subsidiaries will assess the balance in pension fund at the end of the year; if the balance is not enough to pay the pension in the following year, the difference will be contributed before March in the next year.

 Pension fund deposited in the Bank of Taiwan is utilized by Ministry of Labor in accordance with Regulations for Revenues, Expenditures, Safeguard and Utilization of the Labor Retirement Fund.
 The investment strategy of the fund is to be managed by the Ministry itself or outsourcing, actively or passively in the medium or long term.
 Considering market, credit, liquidity risk, the Ministry of Labor set controlling plan and the limit for fund risk, allowing it to achieve its expected return without taking too much risk.
 Every year, the minimum return resolved to be allocated should not be lower than the return resulting from the interest of certificate deposits for two years.
 If it is not enough, it should be made up by National Treasury with the approval of authority.
-On December 31, 2021, the defined benefit plan of the Company and domestic subsidiaries plan to contribute 104,522 thousand dollars in the following year.
+On December 31, 2022, the defined benefit plan of the Company and domestic subsidiaries plan to contribute 208,309 thousand dollars in the following year.